 The processing time for the Uruguay Independent Means Visa is approximately 6 to 12 months

-Cédula de Identidad application
+Cédula de identidad application

 - Bank accounts and all types of financial services.